This Q&A describes informational books and the many ways they can be shared with young children.

 Where can I find informational books for young children?

-Most informational books for young children are in the nonfiction section of the children’s department of your library.
-A librarian can help you find books on a particular topic.
-Remember, other sections of the library may also have informational texts worth sharing.
-You can use the appendices and glossaries that are part of picture or “storybooks” as a source of information.
-Children may enjoy looking through catalogs, magazines, and newspapers for photographs.
-Nature field guides, cookbooks, and art books from the adult section of the library may also interest young children.
-You may choose to read some of the text that accompanies the images or use the images to inspire conversation.
-We also suggest you explore IEL’s project guides, each of which contains a list of informational books on topics that are frequently studied in early childhood classrooms.
+Most informational books for young children are in the nonfiction section of the children’s department of the library.
+A librarian can help locate books on a particular topic.
+Other sections of the library may have informational texts worth sharing.
+For example, young children may enjoy looking through catalogs, magazines, and newspapers for photographs.
+Nature field guides, cookbooks, and art books from the adult section of the library may also interest them.
+Adults can read some of the text that accompanies the images or use the images to inspire conversation.